sikaeducation/curriculum/courses/201/standards/build-websites/topics/dev-tools-1/README.md

 ## Watch Out!

-* It's common for browser plugins to add elements to the HTML you see in the Element Inspector
+* It's common for browser plug-ins to add elements to the HTML you see in the Element Inspector
 * The Network Inspector can get very "noisy" when a page is loading.
 You can use the filters to only look at the type of request you're interested in.
 It's easy to forget to reset this when you want to see all requests again!
 * There are minor differences between the dev tools available in different browsers and the tools are regularly updated, so some of the terms and images may be different on your computer.